wwooo/tensorflow_complex_yolo/README.md

 1 .
 Adjust the training parameters in train.py according to the actual  situation.

-2 .   run python train.py
+2 .   run python train.py --load_weights  --batch_size --weights_path.
+If you set --load_weights=True , you must provide the weights_path.You should study the official evaluation script of kitti.

 How to predict:

-1 . run python predict.py
+1 . run python predict.py --weights_path = ./weights/...

 When running predict.py , directly use point cloud data as input to the model, and the script saves the predicted result in the predict_result folder.